vandarkfan/MuHE/README.md

 </h2>

-This paper has been submitted to the SIGIR 2025.
+This paper has been submitted to the TKDE.

 ## Requirements